-The number of entries may be restricted to a specific range; see Restricting repeating group entries“Restricting repeating group entries” below.
+The number of entries may be restricted to a specific range; see section Restricting repeating group entries for details.

 Encoding of repeating group dimensions

 Conventionally in FIX, a NumInGroup field conveys the number of entries in a repeating group.
 In SBE, the encoding conveys two dimensions: the number of entries and the length of each entry in number octets.
 Therefore, the encoding is a composite of those two elements.
 Block length and entry count subfields must be encoded as unsigned integer types.